Madeline (video game series): Titles

 Madeline and the Magnificent Puppet Show: A Learning Journey was the first game in the series.
-Its release was scheduled to promote the Australian ABC TV animated series, The New Adventures of Madeline.
+Its release was scheduled to promote the American ABC TV animated series, The New Adventures of Madeline.
 Set in Paris, the game follows Madeline as she organizes a puppet show to raise money to help her neighbor avoid eviction by his greedy landlord.
 In the second game, Madeline Thinking Games, Madeline invites the player to explore the rooms and gardens of her boarding school with educational minigames.
 This was followed by Madeline European Adventures (also known as Madeline European Vacation), in which Madeline tracks down a man who stole a genie's magic lamp and travels to Zermatt, Venice and Istanbul.
 Madeline Classroom Companion: 1st and 2nd Grade was part of the Madeline Classroom Companion series, with games designed for children aged four to eight.
 The story follows Madeline on a tour of her Paris neighborhood.
 Madeline Thinking Games Deluxe was a combination of Madeline Thinking Games and Madeline European Adventures.
 Madeline Rainy Day Activities, the sixth game, is set in Madeline's Catholic boarding school in Paris and follows her as she busies herself during rainy weather.

 Madeline 1st and 2nd Grade Reading is also set in the boarding school, where Madeline guides the player through activities encouraging reading comprehension.
 From Madeline's imaginary magic attic, the player could travel to a carnival in Venice and visit Egyptian pyramids.
 The game was later re-released as Madeline: 1st and 2nd Grade Reading Deluxe.
 Madeline Classroom Companion: Preschool and Kindergarten was part of the Madeline Classroom Companion series of games for four- to eight-year-olds.
 Similar to Madeline 1st and 2nd Grade, it follows Madeline on a tour of her neighborhood with a variety of activities.

 Madeline 1st and 2nd Grade Math, the final game in the series, was released as a two-CD-ROM set on July 12, 1999.
 The discs were also sold separately as Madeline 1st Grade Math and Madeline 2nd Grade Math.
 Set in the Louvre and the Musée d'Orsay, Madeline guides the player through nine works of art.
 Each is given a Madeline-related name change; the Mona Lisa is reimagined as Mona Clavel after Miss Clavel, the headmistress of Madeline's school.
 The paintings help teach addition, subtraction, and multiplication.
 The game was released for the 60th anniversary of the 1939 publication of Madeline.